Ozath/ot-harjoitustyo/documents/brainstorming.md

 - Add editor functionality so that user can design their own puzzle.

+### Sudoku Generator

+Without having implemented a generator it is hard to say what the computational time for such will be.
+But there is no point in generating a puzzle that does not have a unique solution.
+This will require a bit more research.

 | Tasks           | Functionality | Time taken | Current Status | Finished |
 | ---             | ---           | :-:        | :-:            | :-:      |
 | implement MVP | |  5 h  | done | :heavy_check_mark: